 What micro SD cards are currently on sale?

-That’s a huge amount of storage space for a Nintendo Switch, and should keep your well covered.
-Even if you don’t think you’ll come close to capping 256GB, it’s better to have it and not need it then to need it and not have it.
+That’s a huge amount of storage space for a Nintendo Switch and should keep your well covered.
+Even if you don’t think you’ll come close to capping 256GB, it’s better to have it and not need it than to need it and not have it.

 Samsung’s EVO Plus and SanDisk’s Ultra range both have solid transfer speeds, so you won’t have to worry about game lag if you’re playing straight from the microSD.
 If you still happen to find yourself frequently capping your Nintendo Switch’s storage, even after you upgrade it with all that extra space, well, I don’t think any size of micro SD card can really help you.